 THE EXPLOSION OF THE AIR CONDITIONING MARKET IN CHINA

-In China, air conditioning used to be rare in the past, but there are now more air conditioners in China than any other country in the world.
+In China, air conditioning used to be rare in the past, but there are now more air conditioners in China than in any other country in the world.
 Sales continue to skyrocket, according to a report by the International Energy Agency.

 Even though the US currently uses the most electricity of AC, it will soon be overtaken by China, as the energy China spends on air conditioning is now growing dramatically.

-The growing demand for air conditioners in China is fuelled by the rising population with higher purchase power, rapid urbanization, development of infrastructure and global warming.
+The growing demand for air conditioners in China is fuelled by the rising population with higher purchase power, rapid urbanization, development of infrastructure, and global warming.

 As the world’s largest air conditioner consuming market, China is now representing over 40% of the global air conditioner market.